TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 # BEFORE STEAM

+- discord logo on gh

+- buff deagle
+- address_and_port -> host_and_default_port

+- Credits
+- Host multiple official servers to accomodate a potential spike in the number of players
+    - Each instance will have its own config directory
+    - Autoupdating mulitple servers
+        - Not our problem: We'll trigger autoupdates manually anyway
+        - But for other people doing this, they'll just need to set daily autoupdates by a minute away per instance at least
+            - Or two minutes after the first one completes

+- Quick play should find the best server to play

+- Refactor all that bullshit with address/port
+    - Default port should be hardcoded to 8412, not being saved as a config variable

 - Fix Steam invites over LAN
     - 1) Connecting to a server that is actually over lan
         - easy - just ping internal address during connection